-Maryville College will host speaker sessions conducted by successful entrepreneurs and a pitch competition at Maryville College.
-Do you have a business idea that you'd like to get off the ground?
-Join us for a chance to win money for your business.
-This event is open to all ideas, so please join us, no matter what phase your future business in in.
+Maryville College will host workshops conducted by successful entrepreneurs and a pitch competition at Maryville College.
+Do you have an idea that you'd like to get off the ground?
+Join us for a chance to win money for your idea.
+This event is open to all ideas, so please join us, no matter what phase your future business is in.

 First Place Winner: $1,500

 Location: Lambert Recital Hall at the Clayton Center for the Performing Arts

 Sessions will be taught from Maryville College and University of Tennessee faculty and business leaders in the community.

 Maryville College will host an inaugural pitch competition Feb.
 28, 2019, and administrators are inviting students, faculty, alumni and community members to enter their business ideas.

 Maryville College President Dr. Tom Bogart announced details of the “Scots Innovation Challenge” during Innov865’s “Start-Up Week” events in Knoxville.
 On Sept.
 26, the College hosted a networking and informational program at the Elkmont Exchange Brewery and Eating House founded by alumnus Alex Violette ’07.
 The event, “Innovation in the Liberal Arts,” featured remarks by MC alumni and faculty entrepreneurs including Dr. John Gallagher, professor of management, and MC alumnus Adam McCall ’96, CEO of Prisma Renewable Composites.